UniMath/agda-unimath/src/orthogonal-factorization-systems/subuniverse-connected-maps.lagda.md

 A map is `K`-connected if and only if its dependent precomposition maps are surjective and the fibers have `K`-localizations.

-In fact, it suffices that the family
+In fact, it suffices that the fibers have `K`-localizations and the family

 ```text
   b ↦